Director: Norm Ferguson

 It is most interesting however, because of its zany surrealism, which invades many scenes with associative images, where metamorphosis and abstraction run haywire, not even sparing Donald himself.
 In this respect ‘The Three Caballeros’ is the boldest feature Disney ever made.

-However, its lack of story, its strong touristic content, its outdated live action imagery, its sentimental songs and the two childish stories in the beginning of the feature all harm the picture.
+However, its lack of story, its strong touristic content, its outdated live action imagery, its sentimental songs and the two childish stories at the beginning of the feature all harm the picture.
 Thus watching the movie feels like being on a colorful journey full of beautiful images that nevertheless turns out to be unsatisfactory in the end.

 Watch the title song from ‘The Three Caballeros’ below: